BrainCircuitsBehaviorLab/village/_sources/resources/bpod_firmware.md.txt

 - **Board** → Teensy 3.6
 - **USB Type** → Dual Serial
-- **Port** → the Bpod's serial port (on Linux it looks like `/dev/ttySX`; if you're not sure which one it is, unplug the Bpod and see which entry disappears)
+- **Port** → the Bpod's serial port (on Linux this typically appears as /dev/ttyACM0 or /dev/ttyACM1; if you are unsure, unplug the USB cable and check which port disappears).

 ### 3. Upload